-Buyers are not normally responsible for 100% of the closing costs when purchasing a new home, but they are normally responsible for some of the costs.
+Buyers are not normally responsible for 100% of the closing costs when purchasing a new home in Indiana, but they are usually responsible for some of the costs.
 Typical closing costs incurred by the buyer may include:

 - Application fee – This is a fee that may or may not be charged by your mortgage lender to cover the cost of obtaining your credit score and report and underwriting.